Lizard Island - A Luxury Lodge of Australia

-Rooms are simply decorated, with classic Aussie styling, splashes of color and lots of white wood, letting the views really take center stage.
+Rooms are simply decorated, with classic Aussie styling, splashes of colour and lots of white wood, letting the views really take centre stage.
 Aesop products feature in the bathrooms and whilst there are no baths here, powerful showers are perfect for washing off the salt after a day out at sea.

 Dining is very special too, be it a fine dining extravaganza or a delicious seafood barbeque, it is served with flair and aplomb, alongside matching wines in the main lodge, with the lapping waves as the soundtrack to your meal.

 Lizard Island is the perfect haven for those looking to kick of their shoes, escape from the crowds and vanish, without sacrificing on comfort.
 Quintessentially Australian, with charming staff and a location that I cant provide enough superlatives for, Lizard is now a firm favourite and somewhere I hope to return to one day soon.